 The museum covers an awful lot of history.
 From 6th century missionary emigration to Scotland and mainland Europe right through fifteen turbulent centuries of famine and flight, penal servitude and banishment, recession and economic migration the Irish have come overcome a lot of challenges but we’ve also left our mark around the world.
 If any of the historic emigrants featured in our museum were to visit I’d like to think that, just like their contemporary counterparts, they too would be pleased to be featured, if not somewhat surprised that their story is still being told in the country they left behind, centuries after their departure.
 I know I certainly would.

 As always, dear reader, thanks very much for stopping by.
-I hope this was both informative and enjoyable, and that if you do decided to head to the EPIC Museum, you'll appreciate it as much as I did.
+I hope this was both informative and enjoyable, and that if you do decided to head to the EPIC Museum in Dublin, you'll appreciate it as much as I did.
 Also "as always," I'd love to hear your feedback, so please leave any questions or comments below the post, and I'll make sure I find the time to get back to you.
 Thanks!

 If you liked the article, don't forget to pin it!